-Now consider a scenario in which every country in the world, except for country i, implements a monetary contraction.
+Perhaps the best way to understand how international monetary spillovers operate is to consider a scenario in which every country in the world, except for a generic country i, implements a monetary contraction.
 The global monetary contraction causes a drop in P_0^T and in the global supply of traded goods Y_0^T .
-By equation (28), the world interest rate R_0 then rises.
-But a higher R_0 acts as a negative cost-push shock in country i.
-Through this channel, perhaps surprisingly, a monetary contraction abroad leads to higher inflation in country i.
-During times of high global demand for tradables, therefore, inflation rates are strategic substitutes across countries.
+By equation (27), the world interest rate R_0 then rises, which induces capital outflows from country i.
+In turn, capital outflows depress demand for domestic non-traded goods, meaning that now more inflation is needed to achieve a given level of employment (see equation (PC)).
+Through this channel, a global monetary contraction leads to a combination of